juri-sinitson/angular-monorepo/README.md

 2. Create the copy of the dist-file without dist (in this example copy `nx.json.dist`  to `nx.json`).
 3. Replace the placeholder mentioned above with your sensitive value.
 4. The file without dist shouldn't be versioned!
-If it's somewhere not the case e.g. because of overlooking, contact the admin of this repo or make ap pull request.
+If it's somewhere not the case e.g. because of overlooking, contact the admin of this repo and/or make ap pull request.

 <!-- TOC --><a name="the-list"></a>
 ## The list
-1. `nx.json.dist` - this file contains the token `nxCloudAccessToken` for the nx workspace in the cloud
+1. `nx.json.dist` - this file contains the [access token](https://nx.dev/ci/recipes/security/access-tokens) by in key `nxCloudAccessToken` for the nx workspace in the [nx cloud](nx.app/).

    > **NOTE!**
    >
-   > You can leave the token empty for this file and add it to some later point.
+   > You can leave the token empty for this file and add it at some later point.
 Everything should still work fine.
-If you just want to play around with this repo, you most probably even don't need a token now.
+If you just want to take a closer look to this repo, you most probably even don't need a token now.
    >
-   > If you want to test [remote caching](https://nx.dev/ci/features/remote-cache) as the case may be with a team mate, than you need to obtain the token now.
-This is and most probably will in the future be included in the free plan of nx cloud.
-See also the [security considerations](https://nx.dev/ci/concepts/cache-security) before using an access token.
+   > If you want to see [remote caching](https://nx.dev/ci/features/remote-cache) in action as the case may be with a team mate on your and her/his machine, than you need to obtain the token now.
+   This is and most probably will be in the future included in the free plan of [nx cloud](nx.app/).
+   >
+   > See also the [security considerations](https://nx.dev/ci/concepts/cache-security) before using an access token.

 <!-- TOC --><a name="execution"></a>